Do you accept cash?

 Coronet Peak is open daily from 9am – 4pm, subject to weather conditions.

-First Tracks is available from Mid June to late September from 8-9am.
+First Tracks is available from 5 July to 12 September from 8-9am.
 A first tracks pass must be added on to your existing lift pass.

-Night Ski is available from 4pm - 9pm Wednesday, Friday from late June to the end of August, depending on weather conditions.
+Night Ski is available from 4pm - 9pm Wednesday and Fridays from 25 June to 27 August, and Saturday nights 10, 17, 24 July and 14 August, depending on weather conditions.

-Coronet Peak has extensive beginner facilities, modern and easy to use chairlifts, progressive terrain and packages for all ages to help you make the most of your first day on the snow!
+Coronet Peak has extensive beginner facilities including modern and easy to use chairlifts, progressive terrain and packages for all ages to help you make the most of your first day on the snow!

-This provides ample room for large turns and space to test your limits in a safe environment.
-We have four conveyors that provide a great path for progressing your skills.
+There is ample room for wide turns and space to get to grips with the snow in a safe environment.
+We have four conveyors that provide a great starting point to your ski or snowboard journey.

-Meadows chair allows beginners to experience a lift in a safe area away from other riders and skiers.
+Our Meadows chairlift allows beginners to progress to a lift in a safe area away from intermediate and advanced riders and skiers.

 What is a beginner lift pass?

-A Beginner Pass gives you access to our beginner lifts at Coronet Peak.
-These lifts include our 4 conveyors.
-With a beginner lift pass you will not be able to access the other chairlifts at Coronet Peak.
+With a beginner lift pass you will not be able to access the chairlifts at Coronet Peak.
 If you’re feeling good and want to give it a go, you can upgrade your lift pass at Guests Services.

-Please be aware that due to health reasons, Coronet Peak cannot rent gloves, hats or goggles.
-However you can purchase these at the retail shop.
+Due to health reasons we don't rent gloves, hats or goggles but you can purchase these at our retail shop on mountain.

 What do I need to bring?